ayanrasulova/ArTailor/README.md

 ## Google Colab Link
 https://colab.research.google.com/drive/1N6jfXOUB3qF3oNuN7Bnr9x9Q0kaIGc99?usp=sharing

+# Google Colab Disclaimers
+Sometimes the image may fail to load if selecting an image from your files- this is likely due to the uploaded file size or browser issues.
+Please try again with a smaller, or use a URL instead

 # Image Compare Disclaimer
 please make sure to run the following commands in terminal before:
 - pip install opencv-python